-‘Survivor: Game Changers’ Zeke And Sarah Plot Big Move – Final 3 List Leaked – Spoilers
+‘Survivor: Game Changers’: Zeke And Sarah Plot Big Move And Final 3 List Leaked — Spoilers

-Survivor: Game Changers is back on CBS tonight at 8 pm and these veteran players aren’t going down without a fight.
-Tonight, the recently outed Zeke Smith is in the crosshairs because of a power play he tried (and failed at) last week, but he’s not stopping and Sarah Lacina seems to have flipped on Debbie Wanner’s alliance and is working with Zeke.
-Lots of action tonight and a final three Survivor list leaked on Reddit that’s shocking.
+Survivor: Game Changers is back on CBS tonight at 8 p.m. and these veteran players aren’t going down without a fight.
+Tonight, the recently outed Zeke Smith is in the crosshairs because of a power play he tried (and failed at) last week, but he’s not stopping, and Sarah Lacina seems to have flipped on Debbie Wanner’s alliance and is working with Zeke.
+Lots of action is on deck tonight, and a final three Survivor list was recently leaked on Reddit that is shocking.

-An “Inspirational” Episode of Survivor
+An ‘Inspirational’ Episode Of Survivor

 Survivor: Game Changers host Jeff Probst teased in the new video trailer for tonight’s episode (see below) that this was one of the most inspirational moments he’s seen on the show.
 In one of tonight’s two challenges that takes place on the water, it seems that something touches Probst so much that he calls it out and devotes special attention to it.

 Given that the challenge is on the water, could someone throw their game to help a fellow Survivor in trouble?
 The video promo below shows tiny Tai Trang sliding down an obstacle and Cirie Fields looks to be in tears.
-The promo says “One castaway brings them together” promise new Survivor spoilers from CBS but just who is this inspirational peacemaker?
+The promo says “One castaway brings them together,” and new Survivor spoilers from CBS might just reveal who this inspirational peacemaker is.
 We’ll find out tonight.

 On another note, is this the first merge in Survivor history that includes 2 black women?
 Someone check the stats! #Survivor pic.twitter.com/nFEjsyfbAc